The Perfect Bulgaria Itinerary: 5 to 10 Days (or More!)

 The months ranging from March-May and September-October see some of the mildest temperatures, though you should be prepared for the occasional cold snap or frequent rains (especially in Spring).
 However, in the shoulder seasons, you are just as likely to have beautiful warm temperatures and sunny skies that steadfastly cling to summer.

-No matter which time of year you choose to embark on your Bulgaria itinerary, you are sure to be met with a beautiful country eager to welcome your exploration!
+No matter which time of year you choose to embark on your trip to Bulgaria, you are sure to be met with a beautiful country eager to welcome your exploration!

 Sofia, Bulgaria is an incredible blend of ancient and modern